 This fresco of Taüll became internationally known when Joan Vallhonrat, a friend of Picasso, painted a detailed copy which was published in 1908.
 (According to the Canadian historian a wood carving of the Virgin of Taüll from the period was acquired by Harvard's Fogg Art Museum in 1920 where it is displayed today – minus the grail that someone had chipped off.)
 During his visit, Vallhonrat encountered Italian workers that were removing frescoes from another church with the entire plaster wall for an American client.
 It is fortunate they didn't dismantle the entire church, because such "acquisitions" with Yankee dollars were quite common at the time.
 A large portion of the cloister of Sant Miquel de Cuixa was shipped to New York and rebuilt on the shores of the Hudson river as the main attraction of the museum "The Cloisters".

-The frescoes of Sant Climent de Taüll seem to have survived for two reasons: During a period of Iconoclasm, the paintings behind the altar, including the grail image, had been covered by panels of wood, and all other paintings inside the church were whitewashed, which protected them for centuries at their isolated location in the high Pyrenees.
-Because they had only survived in isolated locations, we can't exclude the possibility that images of these "gralas"existed in many churches, even at Montserrat!
+The frescoes of Sant Climent de Taüll seem to have survived for two reasons: During a period of Iconoclasm, the paintings behind the altar, including the grail image, had been covered by panels of wood, and all other paintings inside the church were whitewashed, which protected them for centuries at their isolated location.
+Because they only survived in the High Pyrenees, we can't exclude the possibility that images of these "gralas"existed in many churches, even at Montserrat!
 In the early 1920s, Italian craftsmen were hired to cover the frescoes with a transparent glue and peel them off carefully.
 The bare walls were repainted with copies of the originals, which are now exhibited at the Museu Nacional d'Art de Catalunya in Barcelona.
 (See Urgell for a detailed account!)

 C: The written proof

 The earliest genealogy of the family that first used gradal is the Gesta comitum Barcinonensium, a Latin chronicle that opens with Sunifred of Urgell and the vita of his son Guifré el Pelós (Wilfred the Hairy), celebrated as first Count of Barcelona and founding father of Catalonia.
-He is linked on the first page from Barcelona to Flanders where Guifré is allegedly taken as a child and raised after the death of his father and there are so many similarities with the story of Perceval that it qualifies as the false story that was told at the royal court.
-It also shows that only the genealogy of the count of Flanders could disprove the false claims of the Gesta for the "meillor conte" or Conte du Graal which the poet said he "had pains to put into rhyme".
+He is linked on the first page from Barcelona to Flanders where Guifré is allegedly taken as a child and raised after the death of his father.
+The many similarities with the story of Perceval qualifies it as the false story that was told at the royal court.
+It also shows that only the genealogy of the count of Flanders could disprove the false claims of the Gesta for the "meillor conte" or Conte du Graal which the poet "had pains to put into rhyme".
 Even this pun was overlooked by scholars because we will show the reasons why it would be painful for any poet to make a rhyme of it.

 II.
 Grail romance separates fact and fiction: